 1) Leadership Development – We provide leadership development opportunities for hunger fighters to connect policy with practice, learn together in peer cohorts, apply an equity lens to their work, and make meaningful contributions to the fight against hunger in the U.S. and overseas.
-Our flagship programs include the Bill Emerson National Hunger Fellows Program and Mickey Leland International Hunger Fellows Program.
+Our programs include the Bill Emerson National Hunger Fellows Program, the Mickey Leland International Hunger Fellows Program and Zero Hunger Initiative.

 3) Advocacy – We are a one-stop shop for policymakers in need of accurate, field-based information, and expertise on hunger and its root causes.

 Woven into all the work we do is a commitment to equity and ensuring that people who have experienced hunger and poverty are active leaders in designing, implementing, and evaluating community solutions and public policies.
 We also believe that leaders at the field and policy levels must collaborate and share knowledge in order to effect the systemic changes required to end hunger and poverty.